-In the 106th Congress, interest has been focused on both social security reform and tax cuts.
-There have been a number of bills introduced to expand IRA benefits and coverage.
-H.R.
-2488, The Taxpayer Refund and Relief Act of 1999, approved by both the House and Senate but vetoed by the President, would gradually increase the contribution limits to \$5000 and increase income limits for Roth IRAs.
-H.R.
-1102, a bill to increase contribution limits to \$5000 for all IRAs (and make other changes) has been approved by the Ways and Means Committee.
-IRA provisions in this legislation would cost \$10 billion over 5 years.
-The Senate Finance Committee approved provisions costing \$11.2 billion over 5 years and \$21.7 billion over 10 years.
-The Senate proposal also included nonrefundable credits targeted to lower and moderate income individuals, applying to IRAs and elective deferrals.
+On April 25, 2001, the Ways and Means Committee reported H.R.
+10, a bill that would increase the limits on contributions to IRAs (as well as changing a number of tax rules affecting pensions).
+Changes in IRAs would cost \$34 billion over ten years and is virtually identical to legislation considered in 2000 Congress.
+In that session there were a number of bills introduced to expand IRA benefits and coverage.
+The Taxpayer Refund and Relief Act of 1999, approved by both the House and Senate but vetoed by the President, would gradually increase the contribution limits to \$5000 and increase income limits for Roth IRAs.
+Other bills proposed to increase the contribution limit.
+A Senate proposal also included nonrefundable credits targeted to lower and moderate income individuals, applying to IRAs and elective deferrals.
 These credits cost \$8 billion over 5 years and \$8.3 billion over 10 years.
-The President has proposed to institute Retirement Savings Accounts (RSAs) that would involve refundable tax credits to be deposited into retirement accounts.
+President Clinton proposed a different plan, to institute Retirement Savings Accounts (RSAs) that would involve refundable tax credits to be deposited into retirement accounts.